 In the past couple of days, we've seen reports here and there of iPhone getting stuck on the white screen.
 The black screen with the spinning wheel appears to last a long time and then disappears again repeatedly.
 Complainants suspect that a recent update of the application may be the culprit.
 The cause of this issue is not clear yet, but there is a tried-and-true method to restore your iPhone, iPad, and iPod touch: both DFU Mode and Recovery Mode can do a restore.

 These are two key terms commonly used when rebooting such iOS-powered devices.
 You might have heard people throwing the terms DFU Mode and Recovery Mode around and have had trouble differentiating them.
-Or even have used one or both of such modes for data recovery.
+What is DFU Mode?
+What is iPhone Recovery Mode?
+How to put an iPhone into DFU Mode?
+How to put your iPhone in Recovery Mode?
 In this article, we outline all the key aspects you should know about iPhone DFU Mode vs. Recovery Mode and their applications in restoring your iPhone.

 Part 1.
 DFU Mode – All You Should Know